Wedge-tailed eagle: Introduced mammals

 Much more controversial at one time than hunting introduced rabbits and hares is the wedge-tailed eagle's occasional tendency to feed on and sometimes kill domesticated livestock animals.
 The predation of wedge-tailed eagles on young farm animals has been the primary historic driver for the persecution of the species.
 However, in no known study have domestic livestock been known to be primary prey.
 The closest association with them was in northwestern Queensland where lambs (Ovis aries) made up 32.7% of prey in pellets and 17.1% in remains, accounting for 15–21% of the prey biomass, while juvenile pigs (Sus scrofa domesticus) made up 7.3% of pellet remains and 22% of the biomass.
 Although it can be highly difficult, attempts have been made at parsing out whether the eagles had indeed killed the lambs rather than just lifting or dismantling them after finding them dead, as this eagle quite readily comes to carrion.
 The findings were that of 29 diagnosable lamb deaths in northwest Queensland, only 34.5% were due to eagle attacks.

 The wedge-tailed eagle is at times capable of taking very substantial livestock animals, lambs taken have been estimated to weigh a mean of 3.5 kg or up to 15 kg while fully grown sheep weighing some 40 to 50 kg are infrequently vulnerable, presumably in large part to hunting pairs of eagles.
 In the largest study of the Canberra area, 82.5% of diagnosable sheep specimens were adults but probably were by and large scavenged.
 Meanwhile, young pigs included in the diet were estimated to weigh around 14 kg, and sometimes feral piglets are included in the diet.
 When attacking lambs, the wedge-tailed eagles are apparently capable of driving their talons into the skull of the victim, although more typically they land along the back and grip the lamb along the spine until it weakens and collapses while flapping the wings for balance.
 This species will also land between a ewe or female pig and their respective lambs or piglets in order to separate the latter for attack.
 Wedge-tailed eagles are also known to at times prey on another animal introduced for human hunting purposes, the red fox (Vulpes vulpes), which can form up to about 4% of an eagle's breeding diet and 5% of the biomass, weighing up to 9 kg.
 In Canberra, about 59% of the foxes found in the diet were adults.
-Additionally, feral cats, mainly juveniles, can be part of their prey.
+Additionally, feral cats and dogs, mainly juveniles, can be part of their prey.